mudiagaobriki/igrf-fast-api/README.md

    - Verify that the Procfile contains the correct command to start the application
    - Check that the application is listening on the port specified by the PORT environment variable
    - If you encounter CORS issues, verify that the CORS middleware is correctly configured
-   - If you're using custom files for pyIGRF:
+   - If you encounter a `FileNotFoundError` related to `igrf14coeffs.txt`:
+     - This is a known issue that occurs when the pyIGRF package can't find its coefficient file
+     - The repository includes custom files and a predeploy script to address this issue
-     - Check that the custom files are correctly named (`custom_loadCoeffs.py` and/or `custom_igrf14coeffs.txt`)
+     - Verify that the custom files (`custom_loadCoeffs.py` and `custom_igrf14coeffs.txt`) are present in the repository
      - Verify that the predeploy script has execute permissions (`chmod +x predeploy.sh`)
      - Check the build logs for any errors related to the predeploy script
      - If the predeploy script fails, you can manually copy the custom files to the pyIGRF site-packages folder after deployment
+   - If you're still encountering issues with the pyIGRF package:
+     - The custom_loadCoeffs.py file includes fallback mechanisms to prevent crashes
+     - Check the application logs for messages about coefficient file locations
+     - You may need to modify the custom_loadCoeffs.py file to add additional fallback paths

 ### Testing the Deployed API